-As a shared, flexible term, private office rental space operating in Midtown Manhattan for 30 years, we know a thing-or-two about how offices run and what businesses need.
+As a shared, flexible term, private office rental space operating in Midtown Manhattan for 30 years, we know a thing-or-two about how offices run and what businesses need getting back to work after COVID.
 We checked-in with our General Manager, Georgia Gournas, to share what she’s seeing and hearing as NYC businesses think about re-opening and what that means for their office space needs.

 What are the main concerns you’re hearing from business owners searching for office space right now?

 Everyone is really focused on having their own private space.
 Larger teams are worried about having enough private space for them to work comfortably and safely together.
 I’m also asked about cleaning protocols and how we are addressing the use of personal protective gear like gloves and masks for our team members and our clients, alike.

 But then again, everyone still has the same general questions that they’ve always had about amenities.
 They want to know about our IT support, conference rooms, and reception services, for example.

 That’s interesting.
 We all know office life will be different, especially when getting back to work after COVID.
 But it is comforting to hear that some things might remain the same.
 What do you see as unchanged from before there were concerns about social distancing?

 A lot of the basics of what we provide day-to-day will be the same.
 We’ve always featured private offices, and we’ve always had flexible leasing terms.
 Our clients can transfer to other office spaces at any time during their agreement, and right now we’re getting great feedback about how much they appreciate being able to scale to fit their needs.
 For example, a team of 12 that might not be ready to have everyone come back to the office right away can cut back to a group of single offices for just a few people.
 When that team is ready to have all 12 people back in the office, we can move them back to a larger space.